Team Agility Advanced: Mastering Technology and Tools for Agile Team Success

 An agile team “emerging” beyond the understanding of the value of Technology and Tools and adopting the foundational techniques should focus on the following improvements:

-• The What: All team members and stakeholders are aware of the Definition of Ready for backlog items and agree it should be followed
+• The What: All team members and stakeholders are aware of the Definition of Ready for Backlog items and agree it should be followed

 • The How: For a high-performing Agile team that manages the entire lifecycle of software development – from requirements gathering to design, development, testing, deployment, release, and monitoring – a representative set of state-of-the-art tools and technologies would encompass various functionalities.
 Here's a comprehensive list: